premthomas/keras-image-classification/README.md

   - TrainModel.ipynb: The next step is to train your model.
 This step could be the most time consuming process.
 Remember that this will depend on the system and its configuration that is available.
 In this example, we ran a 100 epochs, each of which took approximately 200 seconds.
 Notice that in the 67th epoch, we have a training accuracy of 99.97% and a validation accuracy of 98.33%.
 This does represent a overfitting problem but only very slightly.

-  - PredictModel.ipynb: Finally, we use the trained model and predict classes for the images that we have in our validation set.
+  - TestModel.ipynb: Finally, we use the trained model (with weights) and predict classes for the images that we have in our validation set.
+The results are not as good as I expected.
+It was 13 correct prediction out of the 15 available and translates to 86.6%.
+However, this can be due to the number of images available for testing being very low.

 ## 7. Conclusion
-Well, this went better than expected.
-With a 95% training, 95% test, and a 93% validation, this algorithm does show it is possible to create a highly accurate model with less data.
+With a 99.97% training, 98.33% validation, and a 86.66% test, this algorithm does show it is possible to create a highly accurate model with less data.

 What about testing with images taken from a camera?
 Would it work then?
 The answer is no. The results were very poor.
 No matter how well we controlled the method of taking an image for image classification, it almost always got it wrong.
+The score in this case dropped to a little less than 60%.

 What if we put further constraints (like size) and used images from Google?
 While this did work better than images from real-life, it did not prove to be as accurate as that of the images that were present in Flickr27 and did not come close to the accuracies that were presented.
 The testing we did was small and it might be possible that the accuracies would have increased if we tested with a lot more images.